As the new tax year rolls around, here are the major changes that may hit your pocket.

 Capital Gains Taxes

-Lower rate taxpayers pay 10 per cent tax on capital gains and higher and additional rate taxpayers pay 20 per cent.
+Lower rate taxpayers pay 10% tax on capital gains and higher and additional rate taxpayers pay 20%.

 The only exception is people selling second properties, including buy-to-let investments.
-Capital gains on these investments will be charged at 18 per cent for basic rate taxpayers, or 28 per cent for higher and additional rate taxpayers.
+Capital gains on these investments will be charged at 18% for basic rate taxpayers, or 28% for higher and additional rate taxpayers.

-There have been no major changes to pension allowances this tax year, so most people will be allowed to pay up to £40,000 into their pension this year.
+There have been no major changes to pension allowances this tax year, so most people will be allowed to pay up to £40,000 into their pension in 2019/2020.

 Pensions contributions receive full income tax relief, this means it only costs basic rate taxpayers £80 to save £100 (20 per cent tax relief) while higher rate taxpayers only need to pay £60 to save £100 (40 per cent tax relief).